Preview

 Introduction.
 Radionuclide imaging of somatostatin receptor type 2 (SSTR-2) shows great promise as a novel marker of cardiovascular inflammation.
 However, it is still unclear whether local inflammation and high levels of macrophages in the infarct area that overexpress SSTR-2 are positive or negative factors for myocardial healing.

-Aim.
-To evaluate the relationship between inflammatory biomarkers as indicators of the systemic response to ischemic injury and the local inflammatory response in the myocardium, as measured by SSTR-2-targeted imaging, during the early post- infarction period.
+Aim: To assess the relationship between inflammatory biomarkers as indicators of the systemic response to ischemic injury and the local inflammatory response in the myocardium, as measured by SSTR-2-targeted imaging, during the early post-infarction period.

-Material and methods.
+Material and Methods.
 Twenty-three patients with acute primary anterior wall myocardial infarction and ST-segment elevation myocardial infarction (STEMI) were included in the study.
-On the first day (before PCI) and on the fifth day after AMI, venous blood was collected from all patients to determine hsCRP and IL-6 levels.
-Five to six days after the acute coronary event, all patients underwent SPECT/CT with 99mTc-Tektrotyd.
-Seven days after the acute coronary event, they underwent myocardial perfusion scintigraphy with 99mTc-MIBI at rest.
+On the first day (before percutaneous intervention) and on the fifth day after acute myocardial infarction (AMI), venous blood was collected from all patients to determine hsCRP and IL-6 levels.
+Five to six days after the acute coronary event, all patients underwent single-photon emission computed tomography (SPECT)/computed tomography (CT) with 99mTc-Tektrotyd.
+Seven days after the acute coronary event, they underwent myocardial perfusion scintigraphy with 99mTcMIBI at rest.

 Results.
 The results of the study indicated a negative correlation between hs-CRP and IL-6 levels on days 1 and 5 with left ventricular ejection fraction (LVEF) and a positive correlation with the summed rest score (SRS).
 Concurrently, SUVmax exhibited no correlation with hsCRP and IL-6 levels.
-Concurrently, SUVmax exhibited a moderate correlation with SRS (r = 0.517, p = 0.011).
+At the same time SUVmax exhibited a moderate correlation with SRS (r = 0.517, p = 0.011).
 In the context of univariate linear regression, SUVmax demonstrated no statistically significant impact on hs-CRP and IL-6 levels.
 Concurrently, the total resting perfusion defect score (SRS) exerted an influence on the alteration in the levels of inflammatory biomarkers.
-It is also noteworthy that no regression relationship was identified between SUVmax and SRS.
+It is also noteworthy that no regression relationship was identified between SUVmax and SRS

 About the Authors